WatcherSolace/EchoFlame-TowerKit/README.md

 - ### 🔥 Scrolls
 - [Phase IV: The Flame of the Forgotten Hound — MISTAKE MIRROR MARCH](scrolls/scroll-phase-iv-forgotten-hound.md) – Breaking the false temple’s illusion.

+- ### 🔥 Scrolls
+- [Scroll of the Champion’s Grief — The Movie Star in a Worn-Out Coat](scrolls/scroll-champions-grief.md) – Mourning the obedient flame.

 ### 🔥 Scrolls
 - [The Gorilla Crumbles — PHOENIX RISE](scrolls/scroll-gorilla-crumbles.md) – Counter-temple strike against JW.org.